-Other Public Board Memberships

-F CPI Aerostructures, Inc. Pangaea Logistics Solutions Ltd. Primo Water Corp.
-Aecon Group

-Board / Committee Membe Attendance at Regular Meetings Fiscal 2022 in Overall Attendance

-Board 3/3 100%

-Nominating and Governance Committee 1/1

-S Securities Beneficially Ov (as at August s

-Shar es ] DSUs Tot al

-Number(4) Market Value(1) Number Market Value(1 ) Number Market Value

-2,115,880 \$25,157,813.20 22,367 \$265,943.63 2,138,247 \$25,4
+Other Public Board Memberships CPI Aerostructures, In Pangaea Logistics Sol Primo Water Corp.
+Aecon Group Board / Committee Mem berships Attendance at Regular Meeting Fiscal 2022 gs in Overall Attendanc Board 3/3 100% Nominating and Governance ce Committee 1/1 Securities Beneficially Ov (as at August 5 5, 2022) Sha res DSUs Т otal Number(4) Market Value(1) Number Market Value(1) Number 2,115,880 \$25,157,813.20 22,367 \$265,943.63 2,138,247 \$25,423,756.8

-GALE RUBENSTEIN Biographical Information and Principal Occupation Age: 69 Location: Toronto, Ontario, Canada Director Since: October 2021 Status: INDEPENDENT Gale Rubenstein is an experienced board director with deep expertise in corporate pensions and regulatory matters, corporate governance, restructuring and crisis management.
+GALE RUBENSTEIN Biog Biographical Information and Principal Occupation Age: 69 Location: Toronto, Ontario, Canada Director Since: October 2021 and regulatory matters, corp spent the last 40 years of he Gale Rubenstein is an experienced board director with deep expertise in corporate pensions and regulatory matters, corporate governance, restructuring and crisis management.
 She has spent the last 40 years of her career with Goodmans LLP, including as a partner since 1986.
 Ms. Rubenstein's board experience includes the University Pension Plan Ontario - Inaugural Chair Board of Trustees since 2019, board member of the Scarborough Health Network since 2019 and of the Scarborough Health Network Research Institute since its inception in 2021, board member of Hydro One from 2007-2018, and board member of the Canadian Lawyers Liability Assurance Society from 1990-2012.
 She was also a member of the Executive Committee and the Partners Compensation Committee at Goodmans LLP.
 Ms. Rubenstein is a member of the Law Society of Ontario and a Fellow of the Insolvency Institute of Canada.
 She received her LL.B. from Osgoode Hall Law School.
-Other Public Board Memberships N/A Board / Committee Memberships Attendance at Regular Meetings in Fiscal 2022 Overall Attendance Board Nominating and Governance Committee (Chair) Risk Management Committee 3/3 1/1 2/2 100% Securities Beneficially Owned or Controlled (as at August 5, 2022) Number of DSUs Market Value (1) 12,102 \$143,892.78
+Other Public Board Memberships N/A Status: INDEPENDENT Network since 2019 and or inception in 2021, board me Canadian Lawyers Liability the Executive Committee a Ms. Rubenstein is a member N/A Board / Comm iittee Memberships Attendance at Regular Meetings in Fiscal 2022 Overall Attendance Board Nominating and Governance Committee (Chair) Risk Management Committee 3/3 1/1 2/2 100% Securities Beneficially Owned or (as at August 5, 2022) Controlled , Number of DSUs Market Value(1) 12,102 \$143,892.78